 There are many different personality traits that can make litigating a family law issue in Georgia stressful.
 Some can be more complicated than others, but few personalities are more complex than those of narcissists.
+So what exactly is a narcissist?
 If you find yourself in a relationship with a narcissist, you are likely dealing with unexpected challenges in every aspect of your life.
 Exiting a relationship with a narcissist can be especially difficult.
 To begin the process, it is best to understand what narcissism is and how to identify someone with this personality disorder.

 The term “narcissism” is commonly used in reference to self-centered or selfish people.
 In psychological terms, however, narcissism is more than just being full of yourself.